jcsu1835/AESPA/README.md

 AESPA can be used as a typical text editor.
 It means that AESPA supports many functions like normal text editors.

 ## SPACE input categorization
 If you open and load a SPACE input file without a syntax error, AESPA detects SPACE components automatically.
 And they are displayed in the component tree.
-Users can navigate the input by selecting a tree item.
+Users can navigate the input by clicking a tree item or moving selection by Up-and-Down key.
+The component tree will show the final input not the overriden inputs.
+The example tree is shown below:

 ![alt text](https://github.com/jcsu1835/AESPA/blob/9cb48fe3ed3ae9b6afe5a66082f0e9b0dcff47e7/images/componentTree.PNG)